AntonKhorev/osm-dwg-helper/README.md

 Another thing you may encounter before the *Create New Phone Ticket* form is the OTRS login form.
 This happens if you haven't yet logged in OTRS with your browser, that is, if you haven't successfully opened any page on the OTRS website, or if your login timed out.
 Just enter your OTRS username and password as usual and, after a successful login, you'll see the ticket form.
 Usernames and passwords are not read and stored by this extension, all the credentials management is done by the OTRS code.

-Last thing that happens is that the issue gets commented with a link to the newly created ticket.
+Last thing that happens is that the issue gets its comment form filled with a link to the newly created ticket.
+This doesn't yet submit the comment which could be done manually or with a help from the extension.
+There will be an *update issue* entry under *Ongoing actions* with a button that reads either *resolve issue* or *comment issue*.
+Clicking *resolve issue* will submit the comment and resolve the issue.
+Resolving is only available if all new reports were selected to be added to the newly created ticket.
+Otherwise there are more reports that were probably saved for another ticket, therefore resolving may have to wait.
+After dealing with these reports you can resolve the issue manually.

 ### Add messages to tickets